Munsif.

 }

-• Never use effects to set other signals — use computed() instead
+Never use effect() to set other signals — that creates circular dependencies.
+Use computed() for derived state instead.

-linkedSignal creates a writable signal that resets when a source signal changes.
-Stable since Angular 20.
+linkedSignal creates a writable signal that resets to a new value whenever a source signal changes.
+Think of it as "editable derived state."

 typescript